Select Writing

 My Generation’s Deadly Inheritance, The New York Times, August 2025

 The Last Survivors Speak.
 It’s Time to Listen.
-The New York, August 2024 (Part of a Pulitzer finalist package)
+The New York, August 2024 (Pulitzer finalist)

 In Nagasaki, Keeping the Memory of Nuclear War Alive, The New York Times, August 2024